Frequently Asked Questions

 To ensure we have sufficient time to devote to designing your cake, the best time of year to come for your consultation is autumn, winter or spring.
-Although we try to be as flexible as possible, our preferred days for consultations are Saturdays and Monday evenings.
-However, Saturdays during summer get booked up quickly due to wedding cake deliveries.
+Although we try to be as flexible as possible, our preferred days for consultations are Saturdays and Wednesday evenings.
+However, Saturdays during summer are rare and get booked up quickly due to wedding cake deliveries.

 What do I bring to a consultation?